qmk/qmk_firmware/docs/hand_wire.md

 ![Looped diode leg](hand_wire_images/looped_diode_leg.jpg)

 Get your soldering iron heated-up and collect the rest of the materials from the part list at the beginning of the guide.
 Place your keyboard so that the bottoms of the keyswitches are accessible - it may be a good idea to place it on a cloth to protect your keyswitches/keycaps.

+Handily, MX (and some other switch types) have offset legs meaning you can essentially

 ## Soldering the Diodes